 (likely visible on a CT scan or advanced neuroimaging)?

-Helps determine patient disposition, including need for ER visit
+Helps determine patient disposition, including need for a CT scan

 Immediate on‐site assessment

 Efficient, accurate, objective, comprehensive

 Non‐invasive, EEG‐based technology